 Wi-Fi has a short range, but the signal can extend up to 150 meters.
 The accuracy generally depends on how many APs are nearby and the environment in which they are deployed.
 The more APs in a given area and the more precisely their position is known, the more accurate the location will be.
 Wi-Fi can provide about 20m accuracy using existing crowd sourced Wi-Fi infrastructure with no calibration.
 However, through calibration, surveying and fine tuning, Wi-Fi can achieve 5-8 meter accuracy in indoor environments.

 Unlike other indoor positioning technology solutions like BLE beacons or RFID, Wi-Fi does not require additional hardware or infrastructure maintenance.
 Nearly all facilities already have Wi-Fi infrastructure installed, providing a base level of positioning capability without additional investment.
 Hardware solutions that must be manually deployed can be costly and time consuming, especially if you have multiple facilities that require the capability.
 As a result, other technologies require a larger budget in both money and time in order to create an effective environment for indoor positioning.

-Wi-Fi is global indoor positioning solution that can be scaled with little to no manual intervention.
+Wi-Fi is a global indoor positioning solution that can be scaled with little to no manual intervention.
 For instance, implementing Wi-Fi positioning in 25 warehouses compared to manually deploying BLE beacons or RFID in 25 warehouses saves a lot of time and resources.
 In addition, because Skyhook maintains a global map of over 5 billion Wi-Fi access points, your positioning system will work around the globe, indoors and outdoors.